phalcon/documentation/docs/api/phalcon_filter.md

 Validates that a string has the specified maximum constraints The test is passed if for a string's length L, L<=max, i.e. L must be at most max.

+The "included" option is true by default.
+Set the option to false for L<max, i.e. L must be less than max.
+The "includedMaximum" option is an alias of "included".
+If you set the two options, "included" has precedence.

 ```php
 use Phalcon\Filter\Validation;